West Nowra

 West Nowra lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, West Nowra's estimated population is around 1,606.
-This reflects an increase of 102 people since the 2021 Census, which reported a population of 1,504.
-The change is inferred from AreaSearch's estimation of the resident population at 1,551 following examination of ABS' latest ERP data release in June 2024 and an additional 35 validated new addresses since the Census date.
-This level of population equates to a density ratio of 449 persons per square kilometer.
-West Nowra's growth rate of 6.8% since the 2021 census exceeded the SA4 region's 4.6%.
-Population growth was primarily driven by interstate migration contributing approximately 36.0% of overall population gains.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of West Nowra's population is estimated at around 1,608 as of Feb 2026.
+This reflects an increase of 104 people (6.9%) since the 2021 Census, which reported a population of 1,504 people.
+The change is inferred from the resident population of 1,551 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+This level of population equates to a density ratio of 450 persons per square kilometer.
+West Nowra's 6.9% growth since the 2021 census exceeded the SA4 region (4.8%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 36.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, West Nowra is forecasted to increase by 704 persons, reflecting an overall increase of 43.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast, with the suburb expected to increase by 707 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 42.6% in total over the 17 years.

 Frequently Asked Questions - Population